Heart of LA Democratic Club Constitution and Bylaws

 In the event of a vacancy on the Executive Board, the remaining Executive Board members shall fill the vacancy by appointment and majority vote, subject to the qualifications listed at the beginning of this section.

-ARTICLE IX - REMOVAL OF MEMBERS Any member of the Club (or non-member, with a member co-signing) may initiate a grievance relative to another member of the Club.
+ARTICLE IX ± GRIEVANCE PROCEDURES AND REMOVAL OF MEMBERS Any member of the Club (or non-member, with a member co-signing) may initiate a grievance relative to another member of the Club.
 A grievance may be brought based upon behavior that violates the mission of the Club as set forth in these Bylaws, or violates the code of conduct of the Los Angeles County Democratic Party or the California Democratic Party, including each entity’s anti-harassment policies.
 The Club’s grievance procedures can be found in Appendix A.

 Members who are removed from membership are not eligible to re-join the Club for a period of five years.